-Outdoor Adventure Club
+Outdoor/Sports Club

-The Outdoor Adventure Club provides students the opportunity to be active outdoors with a group of likeminded individuals.
+The Club provides students the opportunity to be active with a group of like-minded individuals.
 Group activities that range from relaxing pass-times, such as nature hikes and camping, to extreme adventures, like paintball and rafting, create a sense of cohesion and lasting friendships for life outside of school.
+There is also an opportunity to compete in the local intramural leagues.